What is dehydration and how does it happen?

 There are droughts not only in Africa, but also in South America, Australia and parts of Europe.
 There are different types of dehydration that can be divided into three categories:

-- hydrologic drought: to step Drought Over a longer period of time, this has a negative impact on agriculture, leading to crop failure.
+- hydrologic drought: to step Drought Over a longer period of time negative impact on agriculture, leading to crop failure.

 - agricultural drought: When the soil is so dry that groundwater is low and rivers or lakes have dried up – recently Italia Then one talks about hydrology drought.